-RE Curriculum Leader: Mr M Rigby
+RE Curriculum Leader: Miss R Stretch

 If you have any questions regarding the curriculum we teach, please contact the school office directly and the office staff will pass your enquiry on to the relevant Curriculum Leader.

 At St Michael’s, we have a Religious Education curriculum that intends to impact every part of school life.
 To have a rich and varied curriculum that gives children a firm grounding in the principles and practices of Christianity, especially as represented by the Church of England.
 At St. Michael's we believe that religious education should provide a contemporary study of religion, preparing all children for later life.
 We promote respect, tolerance and understanding for the beliefs of all.
 Our curriculum encourages children to continuously ask questions and seek answers, embedding understanding and providing varied learning opportunities along their journey through school.

-Give children an appreciation of the ‘awe and wonder’ that exists in the world and understand that this was created by God.
+We aim to give children an appreciation of the ‘awe and wonder’ that exists in the world and understand that this was created by God.

 Through effective teaching and learning, children at St Michael’s will be able to confidently discuss stories from the Bible and the teachings within them and use this to influence their own lives and behaviours.
 Children will be provided with a safe space to express their views, ask questions and make decisions about religion.
 Children, as a result of teaching in Religious Education, will show courageous advocacy and stand up for their own beliefs and any injustices they perceive in the world.
 We believe Religious Education for children and young people provokes challenging questions about the meaning and purpose of life.
 It develops pupils’ knowledge and understanding of Christianity amongst other religion and religious traditions.
 RE enables pupils to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society.
 It teaches pupils to develop respect for others, including people with different faiths and beliefs and helps to challenge prejudice.
 RE prompts pupils to consider their responsibilities to themselves and to others and to explore how they might contribute to their communities and to the wider society.
 It encourages empathy, generosity and compassion.